-We currently run events throughout the year at four different venues across North Yorkshire.
+We currently run events throughout the year at five different venues across North Yorkshire.
 All of our venues have their own unique charm and the events held at each have their own special character.
 Read on to find out full details…

 KIRKLEATHAM HALL MUSEUM & GROUNDS, KIRKLEATHAM, nr REDCAR

 The museum is housed in a beautiful Queen Anne building which was opened in 1709 as a free school, and now hosts a wealth of local history from Anglo-Saxon treasures to industrial heritage.
 You may know the museum and grounds as host to the award winning Festival of Thrift.
 The whole Kirkleatham site has so much to offer – exhibitions, adventure playground, owl centre, woodland walks, café, and is just 2 miles from the beach – so you will be able to spend the whole day enjoying the area.
 Visit the Kirkleatham Museum website for more details: KIRKLEATHAM HALL MUSEUM & GROUNDS (link opens in new window)

 ST MARY & ST ROMUALD PARISH HALL, YARM